mitchthebaker/pycrypt-rest/README.md

 - Run the command: bin/python3 rest.py
 - The server will be hosted locally on port 3000

-When adding new commits, MAKE SURE NOT TO COMMIT bin, lib, or pyvenv.cfg.
+When adding new commits, make sure NOT to commit bin, lib, or pyvenv.cfg.
 These files are environment-dependent.